-XML Schema Manager is an Altova tool that provides a centralized way to install and manage XML schemas (DTDs for XML and XML Schemas) for use across all Altova's XBRL-enabled applications, including StyleVision Server.
+XML Schema Manager is an Altova tool that provides a centralized way to install and manage XML schemas (DTDs for XML and XML Schemas) for use across all Altova's XML-Schema-aware applications, including StyleVision Server.

 •On Windows, Schema Manager has a graphical user interface (screenshot below) and is also available at the command line.
 (Altova's desktop applications are available on Windows only; see list below.)

 •On Linux and macOS, Schema Manager is available at the command line only.
 (Altova's server applications are available on Windows, Linux, and macOS; see list below.)

 Altova applications that operate with Schema Manager

 Server applications (Windows, Linux, macOS)

 RaptorXML Server, RaptorXML+XBRL Server

 Schema Manager is installed automatically when you first install a new version of Altova Mission Kit or of any of Altova's XML-schema-aware applications (see table above).